 Spectacular Coastline and Lakes

 Had enough of the coast?
-Head to lake Skadar on the Montenegrin / Albanian border.
+Head to Lake Skadar on the Montenegrin / Albanian border.
 The largest lake in the Balkan Peninsula, Lake Skadar is a nature lover’s wonderland.
-400km’s of pristine national park set amongst Montenegro’s premium wine country offers a wonderful combination of nature, adventure, and gastronomy.
+400km’s of the pristine national park set amongst Montenegro’s premium wine country offers an excellent combination of nature, adventure, and gastronomy.

 Peak season is July – August but optimum time for visiting would be anywhere from June – October